An Album Accompaniment

 Chapter 4: Interdependence

 Amatera is found disassociating from his current life state, consumed by the sirens song and grieving over the loss of his family and the people of Krung Thep - lost in despair over the fault he carries on his shoulders.
 Ninjen and Ajna continue to help Amatera heal so they may save the other captives and escape to a safe haven.
+With their plan now set; they wait for night fall.
+Complete darkness.

 They begin their escape.
 Using the sirens own song against her - capturing her and begin their journey towards land.